What is a debtor manager?

 Which activities does a debtor manager carry out?

 A debtor manager is responsible for preparing invoices, processing them in the accounting system and forwarding them to the relevant debtors.
 In addition, he or she is responsible for making sure that the debtors pay the invoices on time.
 Should this not be the case, it is part of the job to send a reminder or make contact.
 Various activities should be executed in that respect.
 Contacting the debtor by telephone, for example, to make an enquiry and possibly to draw up a payment schedule, and entering these into the accounting records.
-Should payment fail to be made after a reminder, a debtor manager will send a reminder.
+Should payment fail to be made after a reminder, a debtor manager will send a invoice reminder.
 It may equally be the case that there is a payment dispute and that a resolution is required.
+Want to know more about accounts receivable management?
+Read everything about debtor management here.

 Competencies of a debtor manager